Inventors-Way/LabBench.CPAR/README.md

 ![LabBench Firmware Updater](LabBenchFirmwareUpdater.png)

 In the example above, CPAR is running Version 7.0.0, which is not compatible with the current toolbox and needs to be updated.
-To update the firmware, verify that version 8.0.0 or newer is selected under Firmware and press the Update button.
+To update the firmware, verify that version 8.0.0 or a newer is selected under Firmware and press the Update button.

 If it does not display your CPAR device, please check that the device is connected to the computer and that no other